Xilinx/Embedded-Design-Tutorials/docs/Introduction/Zynq7000-EDT/2-using-zynq.md

 top of the standalone OS.
 The domain/BSP that your software application targets is selected during the New Platform Project creation process.*

+Learn how to debug using the Vitis software platform in the [next chapter](./3-debugging-vitis.md).

 © Copyright 2015–2021 Xilinx, Inc.